mmung3/point-of-sale/README.md

 - You can save the state of my application by...

-**Clicking the "Save Purchase to File" button near the middle left.**
+**Clicking the "Save Purchase to File" button near the top right.**

 - You can reload the state of my application by...

-**Clicking the "Load Purchase from File" button near the bottom left.**
+**Clicking the "Load Purchase from File" button near the middle right.**

 #